Weyl Spreading Sequence Optimizing CDMA: Conclusion

 \section{Conclusion}

 In this paper, we have defined the Weyl sequence class and shown the features of the sequences in the class.
-We have constructed the optimization problem: minimize the upper bound of the absolute value of the whole interference noise and derive the global solutions.
-From this solution, we can derive other sequences, the Sarwate's sequences, the SP sequences.
-The global solution is dramatically efficient when the number of the users $K$ is fixed.
-We have evaluated their SNR and shown the simulation results.
+We have constructed the optimization problem: minimize the upper bound of the absolute value of the whole inter-symbol interference and derived the global solutions.
+From this solution, we can derive other sequences, the Sarwate's sequences, and the SP sequences.
+We also have evaluated their SINR in a special case and shown the simulation results for an asynchronous CDMA system.
+From these results, the global solution is significantly efficient when the number of the users $K$ is fixed.
+Moreover, the performance of the global solution is independent of the parameter $\gamma$.

 In the global solution of the problem $(P)$, the parameter $\gamma$ is any real number.
-However, its BER depends on $\gamma$ when we let the maximum number of users $K_{\max}$ as $N$ or other number, not $K$.
+However, its BER depends on $\gamma$ when we let the maximum number of users $K_{\max}$ be $N$ or any number other than $K$.
 The remained issue is to investigate the optimal $\gamma$ and how to assign $\sigma_k$ successfully to the user $k$.